mParticle/docs/src/pages/integrations/amazon-redshift/data-warehouse/index.md

 ## Redshift Cluster Security Setup

 For mParticle to access your cluster, the IPs of mParticle servers need to be whitelisted on your cluster.
-Since we regularly add new IPs as we scale our platform, the easiest approach is to follow the instructions below to set up an **AWS Lambda function to automatically sync our IPs**.
-Alternatively, you can get the most up-to-date IP list [here](https://2g26abvcj4.execute-api.us-east-1.amazonaws.com/prod/redshift-ips).
+Since we add new IPs as we scale our platform, the easiest approach is to follow the instructions below to set up an **AWS Lambda function to automatically sync our IPs**.
+Alternatively, you can download an up-to-date [IP list](https://api.mparticle.com/ip-ranges).

 1. Create a new VPC security group and note the security group ID and the AWS region.
 Leave the inbound rules empty as they will be managed by the Lambda function.
 2. Create a new AWS Lambda function.
 Do not select a template.